-UIL Robotics is a collaboration between the UIL and two established robotics organizations - BEST Robotics and FIRST Robotics.

-Both organizations have more than 20 years experience offering educational robotics competition in Texas and in other states.
+UIL Robotics is a collaboration between the UIL and three established robotics organizations - BEST Robotics, FIRST Robotics, and the Robotics Education and Competition Foundation.
+Each organization has more than 20 years experience offering educational robotics competition in Texas and in other states.